poeml/mirrorbrain/trunk/docs/intro.rst

 MirrorBrain Subversion repository.
 The source is formatted in `reStructuredText`_. reStructuredText is simple to learn, and resembling Wiki markup which is quick to edit.
-Every page of the online documentation has a link named "Source" which displays the corresponding source file in the subversion repository.
+Every page of the online documentation has a link named "Source" on top of the page which displays the corresponding source file in the subversion repository.
 You can use this to look at the source and get a feeling for the way the format works.

 HTML is generated using the `Sphinx Python Documentation Generator`_.
 Every change in the svn repository directly becomes visible at